Topics Map > Library

 Human Biology from McGraw-Hill, Principles of Supply Chain Management from Cengage

 Open Access Research Open access research is academic research that has been distributed online, is free of charge to view ("open access"), and sometimes has a Creative Commons (CC) license.
-Digital Yes, sometimes with permissions No No Online STEM Education, an open access journal with a CC license (CC BY)
+Digital Yes, sometimes with permissions No No Online JACEP Open, an open access journal that requires its authors to publish with a CC BY, CC BY-NC, or CC BY-NC-ND license

 Open Educational Resources (OER) OER are learning materials that have been distributed online, are free of charge, and have CC licenses.
 Digital, can choose to print Yes, with permissions No No Online repositories Strategic Management, an open textbook with a CC license (CC BY-NC SA), Anatomy & Physiologyan open textbook with a CC license (CC BY)